BY SHARON PROFIS from CNET.com

 Step 1: Enroll in Equifax’s program (or just move on to step 2)

 Equifax’s identity protection program, Trusted ID, is being offered to anyone who wants to enroll.
 The program is designed to help prevent identity theft and tampering with your credit.
 If you’re willing to give Equifax another chance, you can sign up for the program here.
-But, be aware:and enrolling in the program against Trusted ID, but doesn’t prevent you from participating in lawsuits related to the cyber attack.
+But, be aware: the checker that lets you know if you were hacked might be broken and enrolling in the program prevents you from participating in a class-action lawsuit against Trusted ID, but doesn’t prevent you from participating in lawsuits related to the cyber attack.

 Because of these circumstances, we recommend that, for now, anyone with a credit history should assume they were affected by the hack.